glouppe/info8006-introduction-to-ai/lecture4.md

 - 3rd axiom: $P(\\{ \omega\_1, ..., \omega\_n \\}) = \sum\_{i=1}^n P(\omega\_i)$ for any set of samples

 where $\mathcal{P}(\Omega)$ the power set of $\Omega$.

+???

+The axioms really do constrain the degrees of belief an agent can have concerning logically related propositions.

+De Finetti's theorem implies that no rational agent can have beliefs that violate the axioms of probability.

 ---